 - Highlighters: $0.19 each (Stock-up price: $0.25 each)

-3. Get free school supplies from Walmart through Ibotta.
+6. Score Walmart free school supplies through Ibotta.

 Ibotta is a rebate app that offers cash back on items after you make your purchase.
 At Walmart, you simply unlock the offers you’re interested in and then scan the QR code on your receipt with the Ibotta app or link your Walmart and Ibotta accounts before shopping.

-Ibotta recently released eight 100% cash-back rebates for back-to-school items totaling approximately $20.
-These free-after-rebate items are available to new and existing users.
+In 2021, Ibotta released eight 100% cash-back rebates for Walmart free school supplies totaling approximately $20.
+These free-after-rebate items were available to new and existing users.
 To redeem, you must link your store loyalty account in the Ibotta app, then add the rebates to your list before you shop.
 Rebates will be credited automatically, with no need to upload a photo of your receipt.

 Free-after-rebate products from Ibotta in 2021: